JonathanFeenstra/discord-modlinkbot/README.md

 MAX_GUILDS = 512
 ```
 ### Launch
 Run `main.py` and [add the bot to the Discord server](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot).
 The bot will only stay online as long as the script is running.
-Hosting can for example be done on cloud platforms such as [Heroku](https://www.heroku.com).